What is Indian Foreign Policy?

-To attain India’s economic development
+To attain India’s economic development:

-- The steadfast development of the nation and reinforcement of democracy and freedom in the country was the elementary requirements during the independence period.
+- The steadfast development of the nation and the reinforcement of democracy and freedom in the country was the elementary requirements during the independence period.

 - India stood back from the power federation political beliefs, outlining characteristics of Cold War worldwide politics.
 India did this to acquire financial and technological resources from both blockades and to cluster its energy on the nation’s development.

 The basic principles of Indian foreign policy have withstood the torment of time and are deeply rooted in transnational laws and India’s practice in foreign policy.

 - Gujral Doctrine: Indian foreign policy reached a new milestone with Gujral Doctrine.
 It was started in 1996 during the Deve Gowda Government by Inder Kumar Gujral, Minister of External Affairs.
 It is a group of five principles guiding India’s foreign relations with bordering neighbors.

 - Connect Central Asia Policy: This policy was formed to counter china’s domination in central Asia and tap the natural resources of the central Asia region.
 It covers critical issues like political cooperation, regional connectivity, strategic cooperation, economic cooperation, etc.